 Talk about mismatch: McGregor challenges 'actress' Mark Wahlberg to fight for UFC shares

 "I've decided to challenge Hollywood actress Mark Walhberg next.
-A fight for all the shares!" the former two-time UFC champ Conor McGregor tweeted on Saturday.
+A fight for all the shares!" former UFC champion Conor McGregor tweeted on Saturday.

 I’ve decided to challenge Hollywood actress Mark Walhberg next.— Conor McGregor (@TheNotoriousMMA) March 31, 2019